Testing Management: What It Really Means to Lead Quality

 Streaming apps need to protect user data and the intellectual property of media content.
 Security testing includes:

-• Digital Rights Management (DRM) Testing: Ensures that only authorized users can access and download the content.
+• Digital rights management testing: Ensures that only authorized users can access and download DRM-enabled content.

 The UX part of media app testing evaluates the app’s ease of use and interaction design.
 UX testing focuses on: